Have religious traditions robbed you of living a victorious life? Find out if you’ve been believing truth or tradition.

 Of this tradition, Andrew Wommack also has this to say, “The slickest deception Satan has ever put across, primarily through the Church, is to get people to embrace his work as the work of God.”

 There you have it—5 common biblical misconceptions debunked!
 Though we’ve proved these are merely traditions, the debate will likely rage on.
 But you have a choice.
 If you’ll cast out the traditions of men and latch on to the Word of God, you’ll walk in divine health, abundance and peace all the days of your life.
-Whenever you hear a tradition or new idea, always ask yourself, “Where is it written?” and consider all the verses together when seeking the Lord for the answer.
+Whenever you hear a tradition or old idea, always ask yourself, “Where is it written?” and consider all the verses together when seeking the Lord for the answer.

 Watch Kenneth Copeland teach you why the curse was never God’s will for you.